6.3.6 Authorised representatives

-A representative with ordinary authority can also enter into payment arrangements (limited to situations where DHS has not commenced and does not intend to commence enforcement action).
+A representative with ordinary authority can also enter into payment arrangements (limited to situations where Services Australia has not commenced and does not intend to commence enforcement action).

-DHS will accept that a person with a power of attorney or other legal authority can act for a person in more complex matters.
-These are matters relating to processes which may alter the child support liability and obligations, or matters where a representative could make an application or election provided for under child support legislation on behalf of a person, such as the child support parent.
+Services Australia will accept that a person with a power of attorney or other legal authority can act for a person in more complex matters (in addition to being able to perform actions that a representative with ordinary authority can perform).
+These complex matters relate to processes which may alter the child support liability and obligations, or matters where a representative could make an application or election provided for under child support legislation on behalf of a payer or payee.
 They include, but are not limited to:

-- debt negotiations when DHS is contemplating enforcement actions (e.g. litigation, making a departure prohibition order),
+- debt negotiations when Services Australia is contemplating enforcement actions (e.g. litigation, making a DPO)

 - elections that employer withholding not apply, and

 In limited circumstances, a person with power of attorney or legal authority may also apply for a change of assessment in the name of the parent or represent the parent during the change of assessment process.

 Services Australia may use interpreters and telephone assistance services to help communicate with parents and carers in the child support scheme.
 Such services do not involve representation, but enable Services Australia to better communicate with parents and carers.
 Services Australia must be satisfied that any interpreter or translator is only relaying the conversation between Services Australia and the person, and not interposing their own views or altering the information.

 Where the National Relay Service (NRS) or Telephone Interpreter Service (TIS) is used, translation only will occur.
 Where, for example, a parent wants a relative or friend to act as their translator, and it is clear that more than mere translation is occurring, Services Australia will treat that person as a representative and require specific authorisation from the parent.